Patriarchs and Bishops Against the Persecution of the Ukrainian Orthodox Church

 (Letter to António Guterres, the Secretary General of the United Nations)

-“Dear Mr. Guterres, We are writing to you on behalf of hundreds of thousands of concerned Orthodox believers throughout Bosnia and Herzegovina regarding the open persecution and trampling of basic religious freedoms and human rights committed against the monks of the Holy Assumption Kiev-Pechersk Lavra in Kiev.
-We are personally appealing to you to use your authority to stand up for the preservation of the great Orthodox shrine of the Kiev Pechersk Lavra (11th century).
-Namely, the monks of this ancient monastery led by their abbot, Bishop Pavlo, were ordered by the state authorities in Kyiv to leave the Lower Lavra monastery by March 29.
-We ask you, Mr. Guterres, to invest your authority in the protection of the monks of the Kyiv-Pechersk Lavra in Kyiv, whose sole responsibility is fidelity to their Ukrainian Orthodox Church and its canonical order.
+“Dear Mr. Guterres, We are writing to you on behalf of hundreds of thousands of concerned Orthodox believers throughout Bosnia and Herzegovina regarding the open persecution and trampling of basic religious freedoms and human rights committed against the monks of the Holy Assumption Kiev-Caves Lavra in Kiev.
+We are personally appealing to you to use your authority to stand up for the preservation of the great Orthodox shrine of the Kiev Caves Lavra (11th century).
+Namely, the monks of this ancient monastery led by their abbot, Bishop Pavlo, were ordered by the state authorities in Kiev to leave the Lower Lavra monastery by March 29.
+We ask you, Mr. Guterres, to invest your authority in the protection of the monks of the Kiev-Caves Lavra in Kiev, whose sole responsibility is fidelity to their Ukrainian Orthodox Church and its canonical order.
 If the persecution of the monks were to happen — God forbid — it would be the destruction of all religious, cultural and human rights of this monastery, its monks and the announcement of possible apocalyptic iniquities towards all other religious buildings and shrines, regardless of which religion and Church they belong to.
-The Kiev-Pechersk Lavra is synonymous with thousand-year-old Orthodoxy and thousand-year-old Holiness and the victory of God over Satan, the victory of Good over evil.
-The Kiev-Pechersk Lavra is a world heritage of culture, art, architecture and Orthodox spirituality, a place of repentance and forgiveness and a source of hope and consolation.
-By protecting the basic freedoms and basic rights of the monks of the Kyiv-Pechersk Lavra in Kyiv, you, Mr. Guterres, would confirm the noble mission of the United Nations in preventing injustice and the persecution of the innocent.
+The Kiev-Caves Lavra is synonymous with thousand-year-old Orthodoxy and thousand-year-old Holiness and the victory of God over Satan, the victory of Good over evil.
+The Kiev-Caves Lavra is a world heritage of culture, art, architecture and Orthodox spirituality, a place of repentance and forgiveness and a source of hope and consolation.
+By protecting the basic freedoms and basic rights of the monks of the Kiev-Caves Lavra in Kiev, you, Mr. Guterres, would confirm the noble mission of the United Nations in preventing injustice and the persecution of the innocent.
 Without doubting your protection of the persecuted monks in Kiev, we wish you all the best from the Lord!”

-Bishop Fotije of Zvorničko, 27 March 2023
+Bishop Photius of Zvorničko, 27 March 2023

 ~~~~~~~